agl-c/deid2_dpsyn/README.md

 #### Interesting，as to the paper, I found myself memory-lost...
-(1) what does it mean by constructing a graph with all the 2-way marginals? (even though I konw it's not our method in DPSyn) (2) as to selecting marginals, check whether it means choose from all the possible pairs to a selected set until the calculated error can not be decreased? (noting it is greedy algorithm) as to the project here:
+(1) what does it mean by constructing a graph with all the 2-way marginals? (even though I konw it's not our method in DPSyn) - that's our choice
+(2) as to selecting marginals, check whether it means choose from all the possible pairs to a selected set until the calculated error can not be decreased? (noting it is greedy algorithm) as to the project here:
 (3)  besides, tianhao mentioned that in this project, we skip the part of choosing marginals by programes, but instead, do this job manually by ourselves? (sorry, )